York Disability Week 2021 – Promoting and equal, inclusive and accessible York

-If you’d like to get involved in planning future programmes, please send us an email.
+If you’d like to get involved in planning this year’s programme or in submitting an event please send us an email.

-We would love to hear from you if you or your organisation or group is planning any other events to celebrate Disability History Month (Nov-December) and/or York Disability Week (28th Nov to 5th Dec) which includes the UN International Day for People with Disabilities on 3rd December.
+We would love to hear from you if you or your organisation or group is planning any events to celebrate Disability History Month (Nov-December) and/or York Disability Week 2021 (27th Nov to 4th Dec) which includes the UN International Day for People with Disabilities on 3rd December.